Biswas57/kaflow/Engineering_Requirements.md

 - **Generics** - How will you ensure that an object of any type can be used as an event payload in a tributary topic?

 One of the key aims of this assignment is to get accustomed with concurrency in Java using the synchronized keyword as shown in lectures.
 As such
-**we will not be permitting the use of any existing synchronization and concurrency libraries** as you must implement thread-safety yourselves.
+**we encourage the use of any existing synchronization and concurrency libraries**.
 This includes but is not limited to:

 - The entire `java.util.concurrent` package
-  - This includes any classes or interfaces that require this import namely thread-safe objects (eg `AtomicInteger`) or concurrency primitives (eg semaphores).
+  - This includes any classes or interfaces that require this import namely thread-safe objects (eg `AtomicInteger` and `ExecutorService`) or concurrency primitives (eg semaphores).
 - Any other thread-safe classes such as `StringBuffer`

 # 2. Interface